Traditional or experiment – your choice

 Ingredients

-• Place nuts or seeds in a dry frying pan over a fairly low heat.
-Shake or stir occasionally to cook evenly until just beginning to change colour or sound crisp.
+- Place nuts or seeds in a dry frying pan over a fairly low heat.
+Shake or stir occasionally to cook evenly until just beginning to dry and sound slightly crisp but before they significantly change colour.
 This stage isn't absolutely essential if you are in a hurry.

 Notes